Henley13/paper_translation_factories_2020/README.md

 - compute 2D visualization of the entire dataset
 - aggregate results at the gene-level

+At the beginning of the notebook, you need to fill in:
+- `output_directory`, the absolute path of the folder where _merged_annotated.csv_ is located.
+- `plot_directory`, the absolute path of a folder to save the plots.

 ## Results

 ![](images/tsne_annotation_legend.png "t-SNE of annotated cells")